ddev/ddev/docs/content/users/install/performance.md

             /nfsmount/.ddev
             ```

-    === "Windows NFS Setup"

-        The executable components required for Windows NFS, `winnfsd` and `nssm`, are packaged with the DDEV Windows Installer in each release.
-If you’ve used the Windows installer, they’re ready to go.

-        To enable `winnfsd` as a service, please download, inspect and run `windows_ddev_nfs_setup.sh` created by the installer at `C:\Program Files\ddev\windows_ddev_nfs_setup.sh`.

-        You can also download this [directly from the GitHub repository](https://raw.githubusercontent.com/ddev/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a Git Bash session on Windows.
-If your DDEV projects are set up outside your home directory, you’ll need to edit `~/.ddev/nfs_exports.txt` (created by the script) and restart the service with
-        `sudo nssm restart nfsd`.

-        !!!warning "Firewall Issues"
-            On Windows 10/11 you’ll likely have to allow `winnfsd` to bypass the Windows Defender Firewall.
-If you’re getting a timeout with no information after [`ddev start`](../usage/commands.md#start), try going to *Windows Defender Firewall* → *Allow an app or feature through Windows Defender Firewall*, *Change Settings*, *Allow another app*.
-Then choose `C:\Program Files\ddev\winnfsd.exe`, assuming that’s where `winnfsd` is installed.

         #### Debugging `ddev start` Failures with NFS Mount Enabled

         There are a number of reasons the NFS mount can fail on [`ddev start`](../usage/commands.md#start):